Bachelor of Health Care, Nursing

 Apply to Seinäjoki University of Applied Sciences in Finland and become an international Registered Nurse (RN)!

-The Bachelor Degree Programme in Nursing will qualify the student as a Registered Nurse (RN).
-The programme trains Registered Nurses, who are nursing experts in various health care and social working environments.
+The Bachelor Degree Programme in Nursing provides the means for the student to receive a Registered Nurse (RN) qualification.
+Registered Nurses, are nursing experts in various health care and social working environments.
 Their main task is to promote and maintain health, as well as to prevent illness.
 They care for and rehabilitate ill individuals, their close ones, families and communities.

 - a profession as Registered Nurse (RN)

 - knowing the responsibilities of RN in nursing settings

 - ethicality in nursing

 - supporting, helping and caring for healthy and sick human beings of all ages